-After graduating LSU with a degree in Arts Administration, I strived for daily creative outlets in order the escape the 9-to-5 and this was also the time my husband and I bought our first home.
+After graduating LSU with an Arts Administration degree and buying our first home, I strived for daily creative outlets in order to the escape the mind numbing boredom that is office work.
 It meant all the home projects I had been looking forward to could finally happen!
-It also meant my husband could get me power tools for Christmas, and I would be okay with it.
+It also meant my husband could give me power tools for Christmas, and I would be okay with it.
 He hit the jackpot, I tell ya.